 How to qualify for a UK Dependency Visa

 It is sometimes possible for a child to accompany one parent to the UK, but special rules apply.
-As a result, we advise you to contact us to ascertain your particular status.
+Consequently, we advise you to contact us to ensure your particular status.

 Getting the right legal advice is important and at ICS Legal, we conduct a number of these applications.
 You can email our team on email@example.com, complete our contact form by clicking here or call us on 0207 237 3388 between the hours of Monday to Friday 9am to 6pm.
 Our “independent reviews” on Freeindex provides you with the reassurance that we can assist on all immigration based applications and you can click here to read our independent reviews.